best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 (automate-style-checks)=
 #### Automate style checks

-It is good practice to follow a style guide from the beginning of a project.
+Following a style guide from the beginning of a project is good practice.
-However, it can be tedious to check that code continues to follow a particular style, or to fix code formatting when it doesn't.
+However, checking that code continues to follow a particular style, or to fix code formatting when it doesn't can be tedious.
 Hence, automated support can be sought to speed up this work, either by providing suggestions as the code is written or by reformatting your code to comply with some style.

-For further information on automating these checks see [](linters-formatters).
+See [](linters-formatters) for further information on automating these checks.

 (software-ideas-for-analysts)=